 Furthermore, \citet{elgindy2025super} recently introduced a GBFA method for high-precision approximation of the RLFI.
-By using precomputable RL-FSGIMs, this method achieves super-exponential convergence for smooth functions, delivering near machine-precision accuracy with minimal computational cost.
+By using precomputable RL-FSGIMs, this method achieves super-exponential convergence for smooth functions and delivers near machine-precision accuracy with minimal computational cost.
 Tunable SG parameters enable flexible optimization across diverse problems, while rigorous error analysis confirms rapid error decay under optimal settings.
 Numerical experiments demonstrated that the GBFA method outperforms existing techniques by up to two orders of magnitude in accuracy, with superior efficiency for varying fractional orders.
-Its adaptability and precision make the GBFA method a transformative tool for fractional calculus, ideal for modeling complex systems with memory and non-local behavior.
+Its adaptability and precision make the GBFA method a transformative tool for fractional calculus, making it ideal for modeling complex systems with memory and nonlocal behavior.

-This work focuses on the FBBMB equation, which integrates wave propagation, dispersion, and nonlinearity within a fractional calculus framework.
-Our main contribution is the development of the HSG-IPS method--- a high-order numerical approach that synergistically combines several advanced techniques: The SGPS method for CFD approximation, the GBFA for RLFI approximation, the SGDM for derivative computations, and the SGIM and SGIRV for integral approximations.
-The method's key innovation lies in transforming the original FBBMB equation into a fractional partial-integro differential form containing only a first-order derivative, which is much more stable numerically to approximate using a first-order SGDM compared with the third-order mixed derivative in the original formulation.
-This transformation allows stable computation using first-order SGDMs while resolving all other terms through high-accuracy quadratures.
+This work focuses on the FBBMB equation, which incorporates wave propagation, dispersion, and nonlinearity within a fractional calculus framework.
+Our main contribution is the development of the HSG-IPS method---a high-order numerical approach that synergistically combines several advanced techniques: the SGPS method for CFD approximation, the GBFA for RLFI approximation, the SGDM for derivative computations, and the SGIM and SGIRV for integral approximations.
+The method's key innovation lies in transforming the original FBBMB equation into a fractional partial-integro differential form containing only a first-order derivative, which is significantly more numerically stable to approximate using a first-order SGDM compared with the third-order mixed derivative in the original formulation.
+This transformation allows stable computation using first-order SGDMs while computing all other terms through high-accuracy quadratures.